Human Resources

 Separation Payments

 With unlimited PTO, make it clear that time doesn’t add up and unused time cannot be paid out if an employee is terminated.
 Work with Gandhi Selim Law to determine any laws related to this.
-When you have lawyer to run your benefits through, you can be sure you aren’t doing something unlawful for the state or city you are in.
+When you have a lawyer to run your benefits through, you can be sure you aren’t doing something unlawful for the state or city you are in.
 Rajvi will give you information about policies that would apply to those who work for you.

 Unlimited PTO systems are more common than ever.
 However, employers have many things to think about before implementing this program.
 If the policies aren’t crafted by a legal expert, it could lead to the need to pay more for larger leaves of absence.